osu-cs340-ecampus/nodejs-starter-app/Step 6 - Dynamically Filling Dropdowns and Adding a Search Box/README.md

 Notice, the `homeworld` column displays its values as the Planet's `id`.
 What is planet 3?
 What is planet 1?
 This isn't very helpful.
 Imagine, going to your favorite online retailer, and scrolling through a list of product ID's or SKUs.
 Exactly.
 Let's fix that.

+This can be achieved in a variety of ways.
+You can do it skillfully with an `SQL JOIN` statement.
+That would work, and would be efficient because you only have to run a single query.
+You can do it with AJAX after the page renders, its a bit more costly because it requires at least 2 requests to achieve.
+You can do it in the Handlebars renderer by adding a custom helper function.
+We are going to do it with plain old JavaScript in our `app.js`.

 We need to make a very slight, but somewhat technical addition to our `app.js`.
 The code we will be adding will come in our root route, right after `let planets = rows`.

 ```javascript